-Following legislative and associated policy work with UK agencies, the final quarter of 2010 will see the introduction of major changes to current employment and regulatory vetting procedures within Jersey.
-This will enable local employers and regulators to have direct access to the Criminal Records Bureau (CRB) in England and Wales, and will have significant impact on improving measures that support local safeguarding of children.
-Connected to this initiative the police are establishing a dedicated CRB Disclosure Unit with responsibility for disclosure of local information and intelligence into the national system.
+Following legislative and associated policy work with UK agencies major changes have been introduced to employment and regulatory vetting procedures within Jersey.
+Local employers and regulators now have direct access to the Criminal Records Bureau (CRB) in England and Wales, which will have a significant impact on improving measures to support local safeguarding of children.
+In addition, the Jersey police have established a dedicated CRB Disclosure Unit with responsibility for disclosure of local information and intelligence into the national system.